 We don’t just want to see your pet when they are sick!
 Health checks can be booked for new pets, puppies and kittens, senior pets (over 8 years) or just for peace of mind if you need some advice.

 Maitaining a suitable weight is very important to ensure your pet stays fit and healthy.
 An overweight pet has an increased risk of serious diseases such as diabletes, arthritis and heart disease.
 We can weigh your pet at regular intervals in a free appointment with the nurse who can advise you on your pet's condition, diet and exercise.
 An appointment with the vet may be required to assess and discuss any health concerns related to your pet's weight.

-If your pet is already registered with us we can normally arrange a spay or castration within 2 weeks.
+If your pet is already registered with us we can normally arrange a spay or castration within a few weeks.
 If we haven’t met your pet before, we will arrange an appointment to give them a health check first.

 It is important that your pet is regularly treated against parasites such as fleas and worms.
 Registered clients can often collect parasite treatment without a consultation but please call us first to check.
 We can perform routine parasite investigations in our own laboratory.

 Vaccinating your pet is the best way to protect it against a whole range of distressing and possibly fatal diseases.
 For some viruses there aren't any treatments available so prevention is better than cure.